Khan/engblog/src/posts/i18nize-templates.rst

-For this reason, i18nize-templates implements its own lexers, one that can handle raw HTML, one that can handle jinja2-annotated HTML, and one that can handle that handlerbars-annotated HTML.
+For this reason, i18nize-templates implements its own lexers, one that can handle raw HTML, one that can handle jinja2-annotated HTML, and one that can handle that handlebars-annotated HTML.
 They are all based on the Python standard library module ``markupbase``, which is what the standard libarary class ``HTMLParser`` is based on.